-• Ensure that ARM Compiler was used to compile the code.
+• Ensure that Arm Compiler was used to compile the code.

 If your output files are human-readable assembly code (that is, you specified the -S option), examine the .s output files and look for lines containing the .ident keyword.
-If the output is produced by ARM Compiler, lines similar to the following are displayed:
+If the output is produced by Arm Compiler, lines similar to the following are displayed:

 '''

-.ident "Component: ARM Compiler 6.6.0: armclang [5c50d600]"
+.ident "armclang version 5.0.0 Component: ARM Compiler <version> Tool: armclang [...]"

 '''